Library & Networked Information Systems

 Yes, the Howard W. Hunter Law Library is open to members of the public needing to conduct legal research.
 Members of the public may use law library materials on-site and have access to certain electronic resources through 3 computer terminals on the main floor that are reserved for legal research.
 Members of the public may also access BYU’s wireless guest network within the law library.
 BYU Law School alumni and members of the Bar may borrow law library materials that circulate.

-Members of the public needing reference assistance should visit the reference desk on the main floor of the library from 8am-9pm M-F and 9am-5pm on Saturdays.
+Members of the public needing reference assistance should visit this page to see the hours that reference services are offered.
 Reference employees cannot give legal advice.

 During Fall and Winter Semesters, the Law Library is open from 7:00am until 12:00 midnight, Monday through Thursday; 7:00am until 10:00pm on Friday; and 9:00am until 10:00pm on Saturday.
 The Fall Semester Schedule begins on the first day of 1L Orientation — Wednesday of the third full week in August.